Investing in Real Estate Investment Trusts

 REIT is a security that invests in real estate through property often on a stock exchange market.
 REIT usually comprise of commercial properties such as office space or malls which are let out.

-REITs was first introduced in US in the 1960s.
-There are 18 REITs listed on Bursa Malaysia.
+REITs was first introduced in US in the 1960s and in Malaysia in 2005.

 REITs allow one to invest in property without needing large capital investments nor the need to manage the property yourself.